granttnarg/AI-Music-Mentor/README.md

 **[→ Demo Day Presentation](references/)** - Reference slides from the final demo presentation, providing a high-level overview of the project objectives, technical approach, and key results.
 Useful for understanding the project context and presentation format.

+## ⚠️ Repository Notice

+**This repository has core components excluded and is not meant to be run from scratch.** It requires proprietary CRNN models and producer feedback data to operate fully.
+This repo serves as a **learning resource and portfolio piece** showcasing my final Data Science Retreat project from 2025.

 [![Python 3.13+](https://img.shields.io/badge/python-3.13+-blue.svg)](https://www.python.org/downloads/)
 [![License: All Rights Reserved](https://img.shields.io/badge/License-All%20Rights%20Reserved-red.svg)](LICENSE) [![Built with Streamlit](https://img.shields.io/badge/Built%20with-Streamlit-red.svg)](https://streamlit.io/)